-The Essentials Kit
+9. The Essentials Kit

 There is something special about the look, feel and smell of real objects and books.
 So my advice to you is to buy quality and then to treasure it.

-Make recycled paper, pens, and notebooks your first choice and stay away from all the cheap disposable rubbish.
+Make recycled paper, pens, and notebooks your first choice, and stay away from all the cheap disposable rubbish.

 You can then use these containers to store all your dry and wet foods and even drink from them.

 All of your glass, metal and ceramic containers can be individually personalized and should see you all the way through college.

-If you have a communal bin area think about smaller storage boxes in your room to temporarily store your recycling.
+If you have a communal bin area, think about smaller storage boxes in your room to temporarily store your recycling.

-Involve Others In Your Zero Waste College Journey
+11. Involve Others In Your Zero Waste College Journey

-Once people see what you are doing they will probably be curious and ask you about it.
+Once people see what you are doing, they will probably be curious and ask you about it.
 Therefore don’t be afraid to talk to people and explain your lifestyle to them.

-College is a great place to introduce and try out new ideas and help people to see the difference that they can make.
+College is a great place to introduce and try out new ideas and help people see the difference they can make.

 You could also start a zero-waste college discussion group to highlight common areas of student wastage.
 It’s only by knowing how bad we are that we can influence change within ourselves and others.

-Host A Clothing Swap
+12. Host A Clothing Swap

-College is a time for many events and gatherings but you will not have a lot of money to spend.
-Thrift stores are great and you can find many a bargain there.
+College is a time for many events and gatherings, but you will not have much money to spend.
+However, thrift stores are great, and you can find many a bargain there.

-Those people with tokens then get to go shopping and can purchase whatever clothing they want using the tokens.
-One token per item donated equals one token per item bought.
+Those people with tokens then get to go shopping and purchase whatever clothing they want using the tokens.
+Thus, one token per item donated equals one token per item bought.

 K.I.S.S. – Keep It Stupid Simple

-No actual money is ever exchanged and you can leave with some new clothes for your wardrobe or tokens for the next event.
+No actual money is ever exchanged, and you can leave with some new clothes for your wardrobe or tokens for the next event.

-Eat A Bigger Plant-Based Diet
+13. Eat A Bigger Plant-Based Diet

-It is argued that reducing the amount of meat in your diet has many benefits for both you and the planet.
+It is argued that reducing the amount of meat in your diet has many benefits for you and the planet.